cowtoolz/thefarside/README.md

 This bot posts selections directly from [thefarside.com](https://www.thefarside.com/) 5 times per day, everyday.
 It is written in TypeScript via Deno.

-It requires that the actions environment have two environent variables set:
+It requires that actions have two repository secrets set:

 - `BLUESKY_USERNAME`
 - `BLUESKY_PASSWORD`